Cronge/CrongesFirstMod-1.19/README.md

 ## Items:

 The 'Eight Ball'
-> Gives a random number everytime you right-click with it
+> Gives a random number everytime you right-click with it.

 ## Gemstones